-Number of sessions will depend largely upon your needs, treatment goals, and progress.
-Many concerns may be resolved in short term therapy within six to ten sessions where as other long term issues may be more complex and require long term commitment before a change is experienced.
+The number of sessions will depend largely upon your needs, treatment goals, and progress.
+Many concerns may be resolved in short-term therapy within six to ten sessions whereas other long-term issues may be more complex and require long-term commitment before a change is experienced.

 Possible focus areas: Balancing life and career, personal growth, life transitions, self worth, body image concerns, relationship concern or patterns, better communication and conflict resolution, emotional regulation, depression & postpartum, anxiety, post-traumatic stress disorder, development of one’s identity, trauma, pornography addiction, grief and loss, betrayal, chronic illness, abortion, and infertility, emotional, physical, verbal and sexual abuse.